Veterans Home of California in Yountville on lockdown after reports of shots fired, officials say

 According to California Department of Veterans Affairs, the Veterans Home of California in Yountville dates back to 1884 and is considered the largest veterans home in the U.S. with more than 1000 veterans from all wars dating back to World War II.

 This is a breaking news story.
 Please check back for more information.
+The Associated Press contributed to this report.